-Centre for Artistic Research (CfAR) grants for postdoctoral researchers’ productions and research dissemination
+Centre for Artistic Research (CfAR) grants for postdoctoral researchers’ productions & research dissemination

-The Centre for Artistic Research (CfAR) at Uniarts Helsinki awards grants to postdoctoral researchers for artistic productions that are a part of their research or for dissemination of their work in the field of Artistic Research.
-The production/event for which the grant is provided may take place between 29.9.2018 (the day after the submission) and 28.2.2019, though the grant must be claimed before the end of November 2018 (due to the fiscal condition for 2018 budget).
-Funding can only be granted if the researcher is a staff member of Uniarts Helsinki or an affiliated/visiting researcher that has research funding.
+The Centre for Artistic Research (CfAR) at the University of the Arts Helsinki awards grants to postdoctoral researchers for artistic productions that are a part of their research or for dissemination of their work in the field of Artistic Research.
+While the production/event for which the applicant seeks support may take place beyond 2019 (such as an exhibition or performance), costs for which a grant is being sought need to be spent between 01.03.2019 (the day after the submission) and 30.09.2019 (such as workshop costs, materials, travel, accommodation, fees).
+The grant must be claimed before the end of November 2019 (due to the fiscal practice at Uniarts).

-A report on the grant must be submitted within two months after the production/event taking place.
+A report on the grant must be submitted either (a) within two months after the production/event taking place or (b) by 30.11.2019, whichever is the earliest.
 The grant may be recovered if the report is not submitted.
 The grant cannot be carried over to a later date.

 The online application form is available HERE